We’ve always been a family business supporting family farms, bringing fresh local produce to the marketplace.

 - Established in 1989 -

 Marks Farms is owned and operated by Mike and Bob Marks in Capron, Virginia.
-Originally farmed by Mike and Bob’s father, Bobby Marks, and their uncle, Paul Marks, the farm produces a variety of crops including peanuts, cotton, corn, soybeans and wheat.
+Originally farmed by Mike and Bob’s father, Bobby Marks, and their uncle, Paul Marks, the farm produces a variety of crops including peanuts, cotton, corn, soybeans, and wheat.
+Today, watermelons and row crops are grown on Marks Farm.

 Mountain View Orchards